dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 The `migrate_createburntransaction` method creates a transaction burning some amount of coins or tokens.
 The methods also creates payouts object used for creating an import transaction for the burned amount of value.
 This method should be called on the source chain.
 The method returns a created burn transaction which should be send to the source chain with `sendrawtransaction` method.
-After the burn transaction successfully mined it might be needed to wait for some time for the back notarization with MoMoM fingerprints of the mined block with the burn transaction to reach the source chain.
+After the burn transaction successfully mined it might be needed to wait for some time for the back notarisation with MoMoM fingerprints of the mined block with the burn transaction to reach the source chain.
 The hex value of the burn transaction along with the other returned value `payouts` should be passed to the next method `migrate_createimporttransaction`.

 ### Arguments: